Galena, Illinois: American Boomtown

 The Dowling House (1826–27) is the oldest building in Galena.

-The first official lease of the mines on behalf of the US government was dated September 30, 1822, and made to James Johnson, brother of US Senator Richard Mentor Johnson.
+The first official lease of the mines on behalf of the US government was dated September 30, 1822, and made to James Johnson, brother of Vice President Richard Mentor Johnson.
 Martin Thomas, appointed by the government in 1824 to oversee mine leases, was commissioned to survey the mines in 1826.

 The name "Galena" was purportedly proposed during a town meeting that year; rejected names included Jackson, Harrison, and Jo Daviess.
 After Thomas platted the town, starting in June 1827, settlers could lease plots from the government.
 The land remained in government possession until the leasing system was eased out in 1836–37.
 When Jo Daviess County was founded in 1827, Galena was named its county seat.
 This established the first courts in Galena; previous legal proceedings were heard in front of the Superintendent of Lead Mines.
 21 million pounds of lead were mined in Galena from 1825 to 1828, and the population skyrocketed in that time from 200 to 10,000.

 Local native tribes, then mostly Meskwaki and Ho-Chunk, permitted settlers to mine in established areas in Galena.
 However, the growth of the city led settlers to encroach on native land claims, as they sought new veins of lead.
 Following a murder of a pioneer family near Prairie du Chien, Wisconsin, by the Winnebago, Galena closed its mines for safety and European-American residents prepared for war.
 They constructed forts at nearby Elizabeth and Apple River; although these were not used during the conflict, the forts provided residents with security and protection.
 The ensuing Winnebago War was little more than a skirmish, but as a result, the US annexed more lands near the city in the resulting 1829 Treaty of Prairie du Chien which they forced on the Winnebago.

 A meeting of townspeople on February 1, 1830, established the first fire department.
 At a town meeting at the county courthouse on September 7, 1835, sixty-five residents approved a motion for incorporation as a town.
 Eight days later, five individuals were elected as the first trustees.
 Incorporation was approved by the county board of trustees on October 2, and the first meeting of trustees occurred the next day.
 The 15th Illinois General Assembly (1836–37) codified the trustee election process.
 A steamboat was selected as the town seal on May 22, 1837.

 A state law governing local jurisdictions resulted in the town holding its first elections for mayor and aldermen on May 24, 1841, to replace the board of trustees.
 Charles S. Hempstead was elected the first mayor, with 185 of the 356 votes cast.
 The first US census of the town was also held that year, recording 1,900 inhabitants.
 Hempstead would serve until 1845.